jinzhenfan/instagramBlogger/README.md

 Then a chrome add-on, linkclump, was used to get the links of 391 fashion review articles from the search results, saved in googlesearchlinks.csv.
-Here is a link on how to use linkclump: https://www.linkedin.com/pulse/how-scrape-1000-google-search-result-links-5-minutes-graham-onak Afterwards, I wrote a Python script to scrap accounts of all the recommended bloggers from 391 links, usign beautifulsoup.
+Here is a link on how to use linkclump: https://www.linkedin.com/pulse/how-scrape-1000-google-search-result-links-5-minutes-graham-onak Afterwards, I wrote a Python script to scrap accounts of all the recommended bloggers from 391 links, using beautifulsoup.
 See soup.py.
 Results were saved in bloggerList.csv

 Then I wrote blogger_info_collection.py to scrap the raw html of Instagram pages, and get statistics of followers, posts, tags, likes, comments, icons, and emoji from each blogger.
 The python-instagram API was no longer being maintained, so I wrote my own scripts to do this job.